Scizoo/MultiProxyTool/readme.md

 JSINJECTOR  => injects javascript into the html code.
 Formstealer is one
-			   preset script which can steal username and password and send it to your database
+			   preset script which can steal username and password and send it to your database.
+The formstealer is very buggy at the moment, so use it at your own risk.

 ARPPOISONER => Infects the network, so that the traffic of a given victim
 			   is redirected to the proxy. (only http atm)